ShivaniNarula29/Snaatak/phython/gunicorn.md

 ---

 ## ❓ What is Gunicorn?

+Gunicorn is a WSGI HTTP server for Python.
+It works by serving your web application and efficiently managing multiple requests from users.

 - A **WSGI-compliant HTTP server** for Python web apps
 - Manages **multiple worker processes**